const-ae/glmGamPoi/README.md

 Be very careful how you interpret the p-values of a single cell experiment.
 Cells that come from one individual are not independent replicates.
-That means that you cannot turn your RNA-seq experiment with 3 treated and 3 control samples into a 3000 vs 3000 experiment through single cell experiment with 1000 cells per sample.
+That means that you cannot turn your RNA-seq experiment with 3 treated and 3 control samples into a 3000 vs 3000 experiment by measuring 1000 cells per sample.
 The actual unit of replication are still the 3 samples in each condition.

 Nonetheless, single cell data is valuable because it allows you to compare the effect of a treatment on specific cell types.
 The simplest